shadowbq/snorby_suite/README.md

 * Barnyard2 distro is available in your gem path snorby_suite-*/disto/barnyard2.tar.gz.
 * Barnyard2 will report as a NULL interface sensor.

 * You need to use Barnyard2.1.10.beta or greater.
-Avaiable via github
+Available via github
  - https://github.com/firnsy/barnyard2

 ## Feedback/Support